Words in Context: Practice Questions & Study Guide

 Tone and register matter enormously in Words in Context.
 If the passage is from a formal academic journal, the correct word will carry formal connotations; if the passage is literary or narrative, the correct word may carry emotional weight.
 Students often miss hard questions because they choose a word that is correct in meaning but wrong in register—for instance, selecting 'terminate' in a passage where the tone calls for 'end.'
 Before selecting your answer, ask: does this choice match the formality and emotional tone of the surrounding passage?

 Another important concept is the distinction between denotation (the literal definition of a word) and connotation (its implied associations).
-The SAT often presents answer choices that are denotatively close but connotatively different.
+The test often presents answer choices that are denotatively close but connotatively different.
 'Determined' and 'stubborn' both describe persistence, but one is positive and one is negative—the passage's context will signal which connotation is appropriate.
 Paying attention to whether the author is praising or criticizing the subject will guide you to the right choice.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 Always substitute the answer choice back into the sentence to verify it sounds natural in context.